Note

 Step-by-Step Guide

-1. Select the OperatorHub from the Operators Menu, search for Kasten.
-Select either the Certified Operator, or Marketplace version depending on the requirements
+1. Select the OperatorHub from the Operators Menu, search for Veeam Kasten.
+Select either the Certified Operator, or Marketplace version, depending on the requirements.

-1. Next, set the channel to stable and installation mode to A specific namespace on the cluster.
+1. Next, set the channel to stable and the installation mode to A specific namespace on the cluster.
 Choose the kasten-io project created in an earlier step.
+Optionally, enable the console plugin provided with the Veeam Kasten operator.
+For more information on the plugin, refer to the plugin documentation.

 1. The default installation can be done through either the Form View or YAML View.
-There are no changes needed to install by default.
+By default, no changes are required to install.

-K10 assumes that the default storage class is supported by SSDs or equivalent fast storage media.
+Veeam Kasten assumes that the default storage class is supported by SSDs or equivalent fast storage media.
 If this assumption is not true, please modify the installation values to specify a performance-oriented storage class.
-This modification can be done within the form view or directly within the YAML of the K10 Operand configuration by setting the parameters below:
+This modification can be done within the form view or directly within the YAML of the Veeam Kasten Operand configuration by setting the parameters below:

 global: